 Dawn Brancheau, Sea World Trainer, died of blunt force trauma to the head, neck and torso on Febuary 24, 2010.
 Tilikum, a Sea World orca, bit Dawn pulling her into the pool and dragging her around underwater by her ponytail.
 The autopsy showed that on Dawn drowned suffering a broken jaw, fractured vertebra and dislocation of her elbows and knees.

 This was not the first time that Sea World had an issue with its orcas and human safety.
 Tilikum killed a total of three people.
 In 1983, Tilikum was two-years-old, he was captured off the coast of Iceland.
 In 1991, before Sea World bought Tilikum, he killed part time trainer Keltie Byrne.
 In 1992, Tilikum was sold to Sea World.
-In 1999 Daniel Dukes was found deceased and nude on Tilikum’s back.
+In 1999 Daniel Dukes was found deceased and nude (?? –crazy) on Tilikum’s back.
 OSHA fined Sea World $75,000 for three safety violations related to Dawn’s death.

 In 2013 an expose documentary, Blackfish, was released at Sun Dance film festival.
 It was released six months later in the United States airing on CNN and then BBC.
 That year the Sea World float in the Macy’s Thanksgiving Day parade was protested by a 12-year-old.
+Seems odd – only one.

 Sea World reported that The Shamu Show suspended due to needed repairs.
 Bob Barker, Willie Nelson, Joan Jett, Martina McBride, Cheap Trick, Red Speedwagon, and Trisha Yearwood all took steps to protest and speak out against Sea World.
 Many of them pulled out of a Sea World concert.